-Croatian appeal on INA-MOL arbitration ruling rejected28.
-April 2017. / SEE Energy News
+Croatian appeal on INA-MOL arbitration ruling rejected, SEE Energy News

 On 12 April, Swiss Court rejected a Croatian request for the postponement of the implementation of an arbitration ruling in INA-MOL case from December 2016.

 According to the member of the Arbitration Court of the Croatian Chamber of Commerce Miljenko Giunio, Croatian request was rejected in terms of material costs.
 He said that this is a parallel request which shows that Croatia, as one of the parties involved in arbitration, has filed a request for suspension of implementation of the Court’s prior decision.
 That can refer to the payment of costs of both the Arbitration Court in Geneva and lawyers.